 At your next job interview, be the diamond in the rough they're looking for.

 Interviewers often speak to several candidates for a position before narrowing their selection and presenting an offer to the most desirable candidate.
-Through the process, the interviewer hopes to stumble upon that needle in the haystack.
+Through the process, the interviewer or hiring manager hopes to stumble upon that needle in the haystack.
 When this happens, it's a huge relief given that it can take months for an organization to fill a position.
 According to HireVue, it takes an average of 42 days for companies to fill a position, and for some companies, it can take even longer.

-Show you represent the top qualities they're looking for
+Show you represent the top qualities a hiring manager is looking for

 Below is an outline of some of the top qualities interviewers look for and the type of response that speaks to those qualities.
-Consider saying one of these things the next time you are asked how you would describe yourself.
+Consider saying one of these adjectives and characteristics the next time an interviewer asks how you would describe yourself.

 "Once I'm clear on what the task or project is, I'm good at determining the best way to accomplish it."

 A team player

 "I believe there is value in collaboration.
 Often, two minds are better than one, and as such, working in a team with a collaborative spirit is important when the need arises."

 "I like to evaluate current procedures and processes when possible to identify any foreseeable issues or concerns.
 I find that being proactive in a situation, when possible, is much better than being reactive.
 Also, when I'm proactive in planning for a project and the needs to react to a situation arises, it's much easier to move to a Plan B when there is a solid Plan A in place."

 "Integrity and authenticity are important to me.
 I do what I can to continue to improve and be the best I can be at whatever I do."